jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 This is one of the poorly documented but extremely important parts of making a Kindle dictionary.

 Make an opf file and name it whatever you want; in this example we'll go with `dict.opf`.
-This is an xml file that explains how to combine the various files together to actually make a dictionary.
+This is a XML file that explains how to combine the various files together to actually make a dictionary.

 Below is the one I've  used for the Diaspora dictionary.
 I've left in references, some commented out, to what you'd need to add a cover image.